stratumn/sdk-java/README.md

 tags.add("todo");
 tags.add("other tag");
 SearchTracesFilter f = new SearchTracesFilter(tags);
+// Which is the same as :
+// SearchTracesFilter f = new SearchTracesFilter(tags, SearchTracesFilter.SEARCH_TYPE.TAGS_OVERLAPS);
 TracesState<Object, Object> res = sdk.searchTraces(f, new PaginationInfo());

 // If you want to search for all tags provided, use the `TAGS_CONTAINS` parameter :